-NOTE: All commands in these installation instructions need to be run on a trusted machine that is not the VPS that will run OpenAppStack.
+NOTE: All commands in these installation instructions need to be run on a trusted provisioning machine (i.e., your laptop) that is not the VPS that will run OpenAppStack.
 The installation process will generate some secrets that will be saved to this machine.

-- OpenAppStack is still under heavy development, and is not ready for production use!
+- OpenAppStack is still under heavy development and is not ready for production use!
 We anticipate major changes and do not guarantee a data-preserving upgrade path from current installations.
-Feel free to try OpenAppStack for testing though, and please report any issues you encounter.
+However, we encourage you to try OpenAppStack and ask you to report all issues you encounter.

 - When you install OpenAppStack on a server, the installation process will make some substantial changes to the server’s configuration, so please do not use a server that functions as anything other than a testing ground.

 - A virtual machine or bare metal server with:

 - 6GB of RAM;

 - At least 20GB of disk space for installation, plus more for application data;